 Furthermore, the costs associated with printing and mailing checks is completely eliminated with a switch to P-Cards.

 The ACH Network is an electronic system that enables organizations to electronically collect payments for either single-entry or recurring payments.
 This is done by directly debiting customer checking or saving accounts.

-The payments are created after the originator of the payment gives the organization permission to debit directly from their account.
-The originator’s bank also takes the ACH transaction and batches it together with other ACH transactions to be sent out at regular times throughout the day.
+The payments are created after the customer gives the organization permission to debit directly from their account.
+The customer’s bank also takes the ACH transaction and batches it together with other ACH transactions to be sent out at regular times throughout the day.

 The recipient’s bank account receives the transaction, thus reconciling both accounts and ending the process.

-Typically, ACH transactions cost the originator 29c.
+Typically, ACH transactions cost the originator 29 cents.
 This figure is in stark contrast to the typical cost of $3 per check payment.